fooltowise/NeroNotes/Nero's Notes/Transdigm - AdelWiggins and the Aerospace Aftermarket.md

 ### Do you jointly own the IP in that scenario?

-TransDigm own the IP because they did the development and qualification work.
-The only downfall to that piece was counter to TransDigm's business model, there was little aftermarket because these were buried in the fuel tanks.
+[[TransDigm]] own the IP because they did the development and qualification work.
+The only downfall to that piece was counter to [[TransDigm]]'s business model, there was little aftermarket because these were buried in the fuel tanks.

-### How does Transdigm remain innovative and add new product lines, whilst minimizing the R&D spend to sub 5% of revenue?
+### How does [[Transdigm]] remain innovative and add new product lines, whilst minimizing the R&D spend to sub 5% of revenue?

-In that case, Boeing was the main sponsor and there was a real need for it.
-TransDigm spent $7 million of R&D in developing that at my site which was close to 10%.
-For TransDigm as a company, less than 5% is their R&D spend but when there was a real need and a sponsor for it, they would invest heavily in R&D to get it through the qualification, which took two to three years.
+In that case, Boeing was the main sponsor and there was a real need for it. [[TransDigm]] spent $7 million of R&D in developing that at my site which was close to 10%.
+For [[TransDigm]] as a company, less than 5% is their R&D spend but when there was a real need and a sponsor for it, they would invest heavily in R&D to get it through the qualification, which took two to three years.
 In parallel, I was industrializing that facility to make composite products in a clean room in a factory which was punch pressing wire bundle clamps and turning fluid couplings.
 With the facility investment and qualifications, the total investment was probably $12 million from that facility alone.
-If you look at the TransDigm P&L or annual statement it would still be a drop in the bucket.
+If you look at the [[TransDigm]] P&L or annual statement it would still be a drop in the bucket.

 ### How else did you increase shipset content on existing platforms?